OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/README.md

 7. Authenticate the kubectl with the gke cluster `gcloud container clusters get-credentials  my-gke-cluster ` Note that: <br />
-    `my-gke-cluster` is the name of the cluster name
+    `my-gke-cluster` is the name of the cluster

 8. Change directory to `jenkins_deployment` by typing `cd ./jenkins_deployment`